Every fleet has unique goals and needs, but there are ten features that contribute to a successful fleet maintenance program.

 Fleet managers are also inundated with data sources like never before.
 Each data stream is a piece of the total pie, and to quickly and efficiently analyze the data and spot trends, your data streams should be integrated within your fleet management system (FMS).

-This integrated data can then be used to make decisions at every level of the fleet maintenance program including PM, asset management, total cost of ownership (TOC) and quality of repairs.
+This integrated data can then be used to make decisions at every level of vehicle maintenance programs including PM, asset management, total cost of ownership (TOC) and quality of repairs.

 7. Experienced Management